 The Cactus Channel’s third album Stay A While takes the orchestrated soul futurism that has become their signature sound and adds silvery vocal dimensions, as the band’s own Lewis Coleman steps up to the mic.
-The band has recently shared the video for their first single “Storefront” and announced a huge Australian tour.
+Watch the video for their first single “Storefront”.

 Three is the magic number for The Cactus Channel.
 The ever-evolving Melbourne collective’s new album represents a new consciousness and a decisive turning point.
 Unloosed from their earlier incarnation as an instrumental soul and funk band into something wilder, a little darker and heavier, the new album sees The Cactus Channel diving in deep to dreamlike soundtracks, electrifying wig-outs and woozy meditations.

 The new embodiment of The Cactus Channel flexes their classic soul and funk influences whilst expanding their own songwriting along psychedelic paths, adding weight and substance to their melodic and rhythmic axis.
 There were signifiers along the road; a boundary-splintering EP with Ball Park Music singer Sam Cromack earlier this year, following a 7” single collab with Nick Murphy, released as The Cactus Channel feat.
 Chet Faker.
 These outings were a glimpse of the alchemy of adding vocals to the band’s typically intuitive, instrumental arrangements.
 And now with the band’s own Lewis Coleman stepping up to the mic, a vocal dimension has become part of The Cactus Channel’s fully formed, signature sound.